silviucaprar/My_Job_Hunter/README.md

 ✅ Applies only to jobs with the "Submit Application" button

-✅ Sends an emails with Applied Jobs Details (Title + Link of the applied job)
+✅ Sends an email with Applied Jobs Details (Title + Link of the applied job)

 ✅ Has an automatically daily job search in Github Actions